 User Account Control (UAC) is a security component in Windows Vista and Windows 7 operating systems.
 UAC enables users to perform common tasks as non-administrators and as administrators without having to switch users, log off, or use Run As.

-Click Continue, to carry on with the task that user initiated.
+Click Yes to continue with the task that was initiated.